MPI-Dortmund/cryolo/source/installation.rst

     conda activate cryolo

-Next you need to installed the custom tensorflow version from nvidia:
+Next you need to install a package that allows the installation of a custom tensorflow version from nvidia:

 .. prompt:: bash $